AhmedNaleba/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c - C function that swaps the values of two integers.
 2-strlen.c - C function that returns the length of a string.
 4-print_rev.c - C function that prints a string, in reverse, followed by a new line.
+5-rev_string.c - C function that reverses a string.